raven-os/nest/doc/nest-06.md

 # The repositories

 [//]: # (TODO: add link to the part about repositories from the introduction) The concept of repositories was explained in the [introduction]().
-If you remember, we said that only the `stable` repository was enabled by default.
+We exposed that only the `stable` repository was enabled by default.
 Now, we will explain here how to add the other ones.

 ## The official repositories